ssunonee/unity-basic-topdown-shooter/README.md

 3. At the start of the game player and variable quantity of enemies gets spawned.
 4. Last surviving actor is considered a winner.
 5. Player can see how many health points he has in the top left corner of screen.
-6. Actors can collect speed up bonuses, which periodically spawned at the playground.
+6. Actors can collect speed up bonuses, which periodically spawn at the playground.
 Bonus doubles move speed and fire rate for 4 seconds, bonuses don't stack.
 - - - -
 ![alt text](https://raw.githubusercontent.com/wolfonanareta/unity-basic-topdown-shooter/master/image.png)